spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/product-sets/creating-product-sets.md

 7. Select the **Next** to proceed to the *Images* tab, or just click on it.
 8. In the *Images* tab, click **Add image set**.
 9. Enter the name of your image set and add the URLs to the images.
-You can select as many images as you would like in your image set by selecting **Add Image**.
+You can select as many images as you want in your image set by selecting **Add Image**.
 Following the same procedure, choose images particular to your different online stores.

 {% info_block infoBox "Info" %}